ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 Note that by default ChordPro produces different odd and even pages.
 Therefore the page numbers on (odd) pages 3 and 7 are at the right side, while they are at the left side on (even) pages 2 and 6.

-## Front and Back Matter

-Front matter and back matter can be specified in the config file.

-    // PDF file to add as front matter. front-matter : ""
-    // PDF file to add as back matter. back-matter : ""

-The value should be the name of a file that contains a PDF document.
-This document is prepended (for back matter, appended) to the songbook.

-Front matter and back matter can be overriden with command line options.

 ## Font libraries